-Upon subscription, CampaignsPlus being a SaaS app is installed on an instance belonging primarily to Mumara.
+Being SaaS app, you get Campaigns+ installed on an instance belonging primarily to Mumara.
 After the subscription, the URL you will get to login to your account would seem like domain.mumara.host, in this URL structure, you have the ability to choose the prefix value only, rest (mumara.host) remains unchanged.
 However, majority of clients look for a white label solution and want their own domain URL to open/access the application, instead mumara.host.
 So to fully configure a white labeled account within CampaignsPlus, you would need to setup a primary domain as a mandatory step.
 And the essential purpose of setting up a primary domain is to avoid exposing Mumara assigned URL to open/access your account.

-When you first log into your account, you will see the indication of 5 basic steps right on your dashboard, steps you would need to go through from before you can finally send the first broadcast/campaign.
+When you first log into your account, you will see the indication of 5 basic steps right on your dashboard, steps you would need to go through before you can finally send the first broadcast/campaign.
 Among these steps, first one is the Setup of Primary Domain.
 You can initiate the process of setting up a domain by clicking on it or you can also take another course of doing so, discussed in the following area.
 You cannot add a Sending Domain before you setup a primary domain.
 If you haven't setup a primary domain and you are clicking Sending Domain from the navigation, it may give you the caution to first setup the primary domain.

 Navigate to Setup Primary Domain

 Main Navigation -> Settings -> White Labeling (Primary Domain)

 As mentioned earlier, a primary domain is the part of the white labeling process; therefore, the setup can be reached under one of the tabs in White Labeling function.
 There is a simple one field operation on Campaigns+ layout, and one step to perform in the DNS zone of the domain you want to set as primary domain.